isaas7/1/README.md

-# beastapp
+# aibeast

 ## Project Description

-**beastapp** is a versatile and scalable C++ application built on top of the Boost.Beast library.
+**aibeast** is a versatile and scalable C++ application built on top of the Boost.Beast library.
 It provides a robust framework for handling HTTP and WebSocket communications with a focus on security, using SSL/TLS for encrypted connections.
-Designed for high-performance networking, **beastapp** is ideal for building server-side applications that require secure and efficient client-server communication.
+Designed for high-performance networking, **aibeast** is ideal for building server-side applications that require secure and efficient client-server communication.

-The application is organized into distinct modules that handle various aspects of the networking stack, from managing SSL certificates to handling HTTP requests and WebSocket sessions. **beastapp's** modular architecture makes it easy to extend and customize, whether you're building a web server, an API service, or a real-time communication platform.
+The application is organized into distinct modules that handle various aspects of the networking stack, from managing SSL certificates to handling HTTP requests and WebSocket sessions. **aibeast's** modular architecture makes it easy to extend and customize, whether you're building a web server, an API service, or a real-time communication platform.

-### Ollama ML/LLM Integration
+### Ollama Integration

 A key feature of beastapp is its integration with Ollama's machine learning language model (LLM) capabilities.
 This allows the application to perform advanced natural language processing (NLP) tasks directly within the server environment.
 The integration is designed to be seamless, enabling beastapp to send prompts to the LLM and receive sophisticated responses, such as explanations, insights, or other text-based information, making it ideal for AI-driven applications.